-- NAU's Sexual Misconduct Policy explains this procedure in detail. - Interim measures may include a change in schedule to separate the parties.
+- NAU's Title IX: Sex Discrimination and Sexual Misconduct Policy explains this procedure in detail. - Interim measures may include a change in schedule to separate the parties.
 Other reasonable remedies are considered.
-Interim measures may be considered for the accused so classes are not missed. - National and Community resources - National resources are available at www.national.edu. - Local resources are available from your campus director - Formal hearings may be required in some cases such as sexual violence - Trained university staff free from conflicts of interest make up the hearing committee - o Clear and convincing evidence (substantially more likely than not) is used in decision-making - The university strives to complete investigations and the hearing process within 60 days but this can be delayed under certain circumstances such as when a case is undergoing law enforcement investigation
+Interim measures may be considered for the accused, so classes are not missed. - National and Community resources - o National resources are available at www.national.edu. - o Local resources are available from your campus director - Formal hearings may be required in some cases such as sexual violence - o Trained university staff free from conflicts of interest make up the hearing committee - Clear and convincing evidence (substantially more likely than not) is used in decisionmaking - The university strives to complete investigations and the hearing process within 60 days, but this can be delayed under certain circumstances such as when a case is undergoing law enforcement investigation